Quantifying Network Similarity using Graph Cumulants: The Main Message (Discussion)

-Moreover, the covariance estimates for cumulants are more robust, leading to impressively accurate agreement with the classical $\chi^2_{ }$ distribution.
-This allows one to convert these statistics into precise probabilistic statements (e.g.: ``What is the likelihood that a single graphon generated both graphs?'').
+In practice, the covariance estimates for cumulants are more robust, leading to impressively accurate agreement with the classical $\chi^2_{\vphantom{1}}$ distribution.
+This allows one to convert these statistics into precise probabilistic statements (e.g.: ``What is the likelihood that two graphs were generated by different graphons?'').
 This notion of ``graphonic similarity'' between any pair of graphs is a remarkably general tool.

-\section{Promising Sequels (Future directions)}
+\section{Promising Sequels (Future Directions)}

+Towards the goal of estimating the relevance of various subgraphs/motifs in an observed network, recent works \citep{bhattacharya2022motif, zhang2022edgeworth} have provided \mbox{higher-order} characterizations of the sampling distributions of (appropriately rescaled) estimators of subgraph densities for various regimes and model assumptions.
+Given the success of graph cumulants compared to the bare densities/moments in determining network similarity, a natural step to help in this endeavor is to provide such characterizations for the estimators of graph cumulants (e.g., by generalizing the result in Appendix~\ref{Sec:ERCumCov} to arbitrary graphons and pairs of subgraphs).

+It might be argued that intelligent feature engineering has been rendered moot by powerful supercomputers fitting deep neural networks to big data.
+Nonetheless, some of the most notable breakthroughs in machine learning have been the result of architectures with cleverly engineered priors (e.g., convolutional neural networks for computer vision tasks \citep{lecun1998gradient, khan2018guide}, and transformers for natural language processing tasks \citep{vaswani2017attention, chan2022data}).
+Like the edge and orientation detection cells in the first layers of visual processing \citep{hubel1959receptive, gabbiani2017mathematics}, graph cumulants offer a principled first layer of contrastive features when looking at the relationships between edges in networks.

-As a Coda, we highlight a compelling analogy between the conversion of induced subgraph densities to the homomorphism subgraph densities and the conversion of homomorphism subgraph densities to their corresponding graph cumulants.
+As a coda, we highlight a compelling analogy between the conversion between induced subgraph densities and injective homomorphism subgraph densities and the conversion between injective homomorphism subgraph densities (i.e., graph moments) and their corresponding graph cumulants.
 The former applies a M\"obius transform to the poset induced by the inclusion of edges in a subgraph with a fixed number of nodes.
-The latter also applies a M\"obius transform, though with respect to the poset induced by the partitions of an arrangement of a fixed number of edges.
+The latter also applies a M\"obius transform, though with respect to the partial order induced by the partitions of an arrangement of a fixed number of edges.

-This suggests a general framework for the ``cumulantification'' of other types of combinatorial objects.
-Indeed, extensions to hypergraphs and directed networks were described in the Appendices of \citet{Gunderson2019Introducing}, though the applications appear much more general --- any combinatorial structure admitting a similar notion of ``subdivision'' naturally induces a poset over its substructures, and thus the corresponding cumulants.
+This suggests a general framework for the ``cumulantification'' of other types of combinatorial structures.
+Indeed, extensions to hypergraphs and directed networks were described in the Appendices of \citet{Gunderson2019Introducing}, though the applications appear to be even more general --- any combinatorial structure admitting a notion of ``reduction'' or ``partitioning'' naturally induces a corresponding poset over its substructures, offering an avenue for obtaining similarly useful statistics.